The Science Behind Better Hiring

 Relevance

-Did they ground their answer in specifics?
-Real systems, actual numbers, concrete situations.
+Did they name specifics?
+Real tools, actual numbers, a concrete situation.
+Not vague generalities.

 A